Table of Contents

 As of now, no single unifying patho-physiological theory unequivocally explains syringomyelia.
 The following few facts are, however, universally accepted:

-- Almost any pathology in the spinal canal or the cranio-cervical junction can potentially lead to syrinx.
+- Almost any pathology in the spinal canal or the cranio-cervical junction can potentially lead to the syrinx.

 - The syrinx is usually a response of the spinal cord to 3 common abnormal phenomena: disturbance of cerebro-spinal fluid (CSF) flow, spinal cord tethering or an intramedullary tumor.